 The Company has to date and intends to operate in a manner that is respectful of the land, waterways and wildlife, respectful of the Tahltan First Nation upon whose traditional territories the Tatogga property is located, and respectful of the routines and traditional usages of the land by individual members of the Tahltan First Nation.
 The Company is and shall remain open in its communications, and will strive to ensure the community derives real and sustained benefit from its activities in the area.

 The area now encompassed by the Tatogga property has seen sporadic exploration (mapping, geophysics, rock and soil geochemical sampling) in the years since 1959 by various operators such as Noranda Exploration, Teck Corp., and Ascot Resources.
 This work, detailed in the August 12, 2016, Tatogga NI 43-101 technical report, resulted in the discovery of a considerable number of base and precious metals showings, mostly concentrated in the southwestern portion of the property.
 However, of the two key target areas that currently constitute GT Gold’s primary exploration prospects on the property, only one - Pass Gossan - was historically known to prior operators.
 The more important target of the two - Saddle - is an entirely new find identified only in the period since 2013.
-The nearest and only historically known samples to the site of the recently identified Saddle anomalies were five rock samples with elevated values of gold taken in 1991 from a site in the valley bottom approximately 1.5 kilometres distant, downslope of and lateral to, the newly defined anomalies, and never followed up.
+The nearest and only historically known samples to the site of the Saddle discovery were five rock samples with elevated values of gold taken in 1991 by Brooklyn Resources from a site in the valley bottom about 1.5 km up-valley from the Saddle North geochemical anomaly, and never followed up.

-GT Gold’s wholly-owned subsidiary New Chris Minerals Ltd. acquired the Tatogga property in 2011.
-Later, in 2011 and 2012, most of the property was flown with magnetics.
+GT Gold’s now wholly-owned subsidiary, New Chris Minerals Ltd., acquired the Tatogga property in June 2011.
+Later that year and in 2012, most of the property was flown with magnetics.
 This work was followed in 2012 by initial mapping and, in 2013 and 2014, systematic geochemical soil (more than 1,800 samples) and rock sampling of the area that ultimately emerged as the Saddle target, as well as the Pass Gossan and adjacent Quash target area seven kilometres to the southwest.
+Clinton Smyth, P.Geo, shown below left, New Chris VP Exploration at the time, oversaw the planning and execution of these sampling and mapping programs, much of which was carried out in the field by or under the direct oversight of geologist Emily Miller (below, right).
 A ground based induced polarization (IP) survey was also carried out in 2014 over the Quash-Pass Gossan target area.